Post doctoral Associates

 - Kevin Welch (Ph.D 2015; co-advised with Hugh Safford) is studying the landscape characteristics of post-fire pine and oak regeneration California, with grants he developed with the U.S. Forest Service.
 Surveying hundreds of plots in dozens of fires, he has determined the key correlates of post-fire forest regeneration dynamics.

-- Starry Sprenkle (Ph.D 2013) (co-advised with Kevin Rice) has initiated and continues to work with grass-roots agroforestry projects in Haiti, and is interested in the interface between ecology, environmental restoration, and sustainable development in the developing world.
+- Starry Sprenkle (Ph.D 2013) (co-advised with Kevin Rice) initiated and continues to work with grass-roots agroforestry projects in Haiti, and is interested in the interface between ecology, environmental restoration, and sustainable development in the developing world.
 Starry was an NSF Graduate Research Fellow.
 She is currently Deputy Director of Programs at J/P Haitian Relief Organization.

 - Kari Veblen (Ph.D.
 2008) is studying the causes and consequences of anthropogenic landscape heterogeneity in Kenya, and rangeland management and restoration in the western U.S. Kari was an NSF Graduate Research Fellow.
-Kari is now an Assistant Professor at Utah State University, and a co-PI of the current NSF-funded KLEE grant.
+Kari is an Associate Professor at Utah State University, and a co-PI of the current NSF-funded KLEE grant.

 - Jeffrey Clary (Ph.D.
 2006) studied the relationship between annual and perennial plants in a restoration context, doing biogeographic and greenhouse studies in Catalonia and California.
 Jeffrey was an NSF Graduate Research Fellow.
-He the Director of the Stebbins Cold Canyon Researve for the UC Davis Natural Reserve System.
+He the Director of the Stebbins Cold Canyon Reserve for the UC Davis Natural Reserve System.

 - Mikaela Huntzinger (Ph.D.
 2005) studied the interactions between herbivores of very different body sizes, as they relate to biodiversity conservation, in Kenya and California.
 Mikaela Huntzinger spent 11 years as an academic developer in the Center for Excellence in Teaching and Learning at UC Davis, working with instructors who want to improve their teaching.
 Her interests include incorporating higher-order thinking skills into the curriculum; helping all students to learn, not just those who are easiest to teach; creating effective learning communities; and improving STEM education.
 Mikaela is now a private consultant.